Time Independent Escape Sequence: TIES

 Hayes responded by taking out print ads with the headline "Tick, Tick, Tick.
 Boom!
 You're Dead.", claiming that the TIES system would make modems unreliable.
 In 1992, Multi-Tech sued, claiming unfair trade practices.
 Sierra Semiconductor, which manufactured modem chipsets that supported TIES, had already won two preliminary injunctions in Minnesota and California.
 In May 1994, Hayes, admitting no wrongdoing but agreed to stop such advertising.

 Hayes had also licensed the '302 patent to two chipset manufacturers, Rockwell and Silicon Integrated Systems (SiS).
 In 1991 Rockwell introduced a new low-cost chipset supporting the new v.32bis 14,400 bit/s standard, one of the first to do so.
 It was an immediate bestseller, and other chipset companies immediately scrambled to catch up, all of them licensing '302 as well.
 Some even offered versions with both TIES and Hayes escape sequences, which could be determined via AT commands that returned the internal configuration of the modem, typically ATI4.

 TIES was seen mostly in "off-brand" 1200 and 2400 bit/s modems, which were never a large market compared to the high-speed models that followed, it quickly disappeared in the early 1990s when almost all manufacturers switched to Rockwell chipsets, or one of its many clones.
 The one major exception was Telebit, who used TIES in all of their models released after 1991, namely the T1600, T2500 and WorldBlazer.
 It is particularly interesting that Telebit would not license the '302 patent, considering that they sold into an upscale market and generally cost over $1000.

-Apparently, for some time a number of Hayes employees would post to the Usenet with strings like "+++ATH" in the text.
+For some time a number of Hayes employees would post to the Usenet with strings like "+++ATH" in the text.
 This would cause a TIES modem to hang up.
 It was also used on IRC to disconnect people using dial-up Internet access by sending ICMP ECHO REQUEST containing the string +++ATH0 and thus the modem hanging up when the victims' computer sent back the ICMP payload in the reply.

 The Hayes patent #4,549,302 expired on October 11, 2003.
 TIES however is still used today in many modems especially ones by Conexant.